A Level-Set Immersed Boundary Method for Reactive Transport in Complex Topologies with Moving Interfaces: Numerical Methodology

 \subsection{Immersed Boundary Treatment}

 The level set tracks the evolution of the interface, as well as the information about the normal to the interface.
 In order to implement equations \eqref{eq:NavierStokes} and \eqref{eq:transport} on Cartesian grids, their associated boundary conditions need to be properly treated.
-In this study, we use a variation of the ghost cell immersed boundary method (GCIBM) developed in \cite{yousefzadeh2019high, yousefzadeh2020numerical} to implement boundary conditions.
+In this study, we use a variation of the GCIBM developed in \cite{yousefzadeh2019high, yousefzadeh2020numerical} to implement boundary conditions.

 The method is based on a pre-classification of the type of cell: fluid, solid or ghost.
 Fluid cells are the cells whose centers are located inside the flow domain; solid cells have their centers inside the solids and are not directly adjacent to a fluid cell; ghost cells are the cells inside the solid with at least one neighboring fluid cell.
 A flag variable is constructed to assign each cell to a specific class (liquid, solid, ghost).
 The values of state variables inside solids, fluid and ghost cells are treated differently.